apalache-mc/apalache/docs/src/adr/006rfc-unit-testing.md

 In these circumstances, a more reasonable way would be to introduce a new file like `MCTestAction_n0.tla` and clearly specify `TypeOK` as the initial predicate and the action as the next predicate.
-But we do not want state-of-the-art dictates us our behavior.
+But we do not want state-of-the-art dictate us our behavior.

 Finally, we have to place the assertion `Assert_n0`.
 Let's try it this way: